Davegdd/dexter-ai-system/README.md

--**Real Time Speech-to-Speech with Vision**: leverages the awesome library RealtimeSTT for VAD and transcription, combined with a custom implementation to allow visual input.
+- **Real Time Speech-to-Speech with Vision**: leverages the awesome library RealtimeSTT for VAD and transcription, combined with a custom implementation to allow visual input.
 If the Vision Mode checkbox is ticked, a frame will be grabbed from a camera for each user turn thus enabling speech-to-speech/text with visual clues.

 https://github.com/user-attachments/assets/8d42e1ef-5a6a-4078-873d-743274978dc7